-(f) Alternative Composite Deposit.
+Alternative Composite Deposit.
 A security deposit system pursuant to Labor Code Section 3701.8 whereby all eligible private self insurers collectively secure, in whole or in part, aggregate self insured worker's compensation liabilities through the Self Insurer's Security Fund.

-(g) Audit.
+Audit.
 Any examination of self insured workers' compensation claim files performed by or at the request of the Office of Self Insurance Plans pursuant to Labor Code Section 3702.6.

-(h) Board of Trustees.
+Board of Trustees.
 In group self insurance, the representative body in a group self insurer selected by the group members to be responsible for managing the assets and directing the affairs of the group self insurer corporation and assuring the group self insurer, through the group members, is financially sound and able to meet the workers' compensation liabilities under the statutes and regulations applicable in California.

-(i) Cancellation of Surety Bond.
-An act whereby the surety gives written notice to the Manager , as beneficiary of the workers' compensation self insurance surety bond, that the surety is terminating its contractual obligations under the named bond pursuant to Sections 996.320 and 996.330 of the California Code of Civil Procedure and the liability of the surety bond after the effective date of the cancellation is set forth in Section 996.360 of the California Code of Civil Procedure.
+Cancellation of Surety Bond.
+An act whereby the surety gives written notice to the Chief, as beneficiary of the workers' compensation self insurance surety bond, that the surety is terminating its contractual obligations under the named bond pursuant to Sections 996.320 and 996.330 of the California Code of Civil Procedure and the liability of the surety bond after the effective date of the cancellation is set forth in Section 996.360 of the California Code of Civil Procedure.

+Certificate to Administer.
+A Certificate of Consent to Administer self insured workers' compensation claims issued to an administrative agency, except exempt insurance carriers, pursuant to Labor Code Section 3702.1.

-(j) Certificate to Self Insure.
+Certificate to Self Insure.
 A Certificate of Consent to Self-Insure issued to an employer pursuant to Section 3700(b) of the Labor Code.

-(k) Certificate to Administer.
-A Certificate of Consent to Administer self insured workers' compensation claims issued to an administrative agency, except exempt insurance carriers, pursuant to Labor Code Section 3702.1.
+Chief.
+The Chief, Office of Self-Insurance Plans, in the Department of Industrial Relations.

-(l) Claim File.
+Claim File.
 A separate case file containing all pertinent documents and matters relating to a specific or companion work-injury claim.
 The claim file contents are specified in Section 15400 of these regulations.

-(m) Claim Log.
+Claim Log.
 A manual or electronic listing of workers' compensation claims maintained by the self insurer or administrative agency for the self insurer.
 The claim log for private self insurers shall list each work injury claim by the calendar year in which the claim was reported to the employer or the claims administrator, whichever first occurred.
 The log for public self insurers shall list each work injury claim by the fiscal year in which the claim was reported.
 The claim log contents are specified in Section 15400.1 of these regulations.

-(n) Compensation.
+Compensation.
 Compensation as defined in Labor Code Section 3207.

-(o) Contribution.
+Contribution.
 The amount of payments required of each group member in order to fund the compensation and deposit obligations of the group self insurer.

-(p) Core Group Member.
+Core Group Member.
 Is an affiliate member of a group self insurer as defined by subsection (v) of this section that together with other specific members meet the aggregate financial requirements pursuant to Section 15472 of these regulations.
 Core group members of an existing group self insurer need not be the same Affiliate Group Certificate holders from year to year.

-(q) Director.
+Director.
 The Director of the Department of Industrial Relations.

-(r) Exoneration of Surety Bond.
-The discharge of a surety from all past, present and future liability under its workers' compensation self insurance surety bond by the execution of a “Release of Surety”, Form A4-24 (Rev. 11/92) by the Manager.
+Exoneration of Surety Bond.
+The discharge of a surety from all past, present and future liability under its workers' compensation self insurance surety bond by the execution of a “Release of Surety”, Form A4-24 (Rev. 11/92) by the Chief.

-(s) First Aid.
+First Aid.
 First Aid as defined in Labor Code Section 5401(a).